-5.6.1 AUTO
+5.6.1 AUTOSET

 Autoset is one of the advantages digital oscilloscopes have.
-When you push the AUTO button, the oscilloscope will identify the type of waveform (sine or square wave) and adjust controls according to input signals so that it can accurately display the waveform of the input signal.
+When you push the AUTOSET button, the oscilloscope will identify the type of waveform (sine or square wave) and adjust controls according to input signals so that it can accurately display the waveform of the input signal.

 Functions Settings

 Acquire Mode Adjusted to Normal or Peak Detect

 Cursor Off

 Display Format Set to YT

 Display Type Set to Vectors for an FFT spectrum; otherwise, unchanged

 Horizontal Position Adjusted

-TIME/DIV Adjusted
+SEC/DIV Adjusted

 Trigger Coupling Adjusted to DC, Noise Reject or HF Reject

 Trigger Holdoff Minimum

 Trigger Level Set to 50%

 Trigger Mode Auto

-Trigger Source Adjusted
+Trigger Source Adjusted; Autoset can not be used for the EXT TRIG signal

 Trigger Slope Adjusted

 Trigger Type Edge

 Trigger Video Sync Adjusted

 Trigger Video Standard Adjusted

 Vertical Bandwidth Full

-Vertical Coupling DC (if GND was chosen before); AC for the video signal; otherwise,
+Vertical Coupling DC (if GND was chosen before); AC for the video signal; otherwise, unchanged

-unchanged

-VOLTS Adjusted
+VOLTS/DIV Adjusted